Finistere/antidote/README.rst

 Pull requests **will not** be accepted if:

-- classes and non trivial functions have not docstrings documenting their behavior.
+- public classes/functions have not docstrings documenting their behavior with examples.
 - tests do not cover all of code changes (100% coverage) in the pure python.

-If you face issues with the Cython part of Antidote just send the pull request, I can adapt the Cython part myself.
+If you face issues with the Cython part of Antidote, I may implement it myself.